mayadakhatib/mayadakhatib.github.io/README.md

 **Data Engineer ar Fourth**
 - Develope ETLs for the ML usecases using Pipelines in Azure Synapse, Pyspark and Azure Datalake
-- Fetch daily sales data fror over 100 different clients, which is then processed and passed to the Forecasting solution.
+- Fetch daily sales data for over 100 different clients, which is then processed and passed to the Forecasting solution.

 **Data Scientist at Anatlytics for Everyone**
   - Worked on a variety of projects: